tebiondl/LocalChatBot/Readme.md

 ### How to run?

 You have the option to use containers or just run it locally.
-To run locally run the next command:
+To run locally first install the requirements using the next command:

+    pip install -r app_files/requirements.txt

+Then you can run the API with:

     python app_files/app.py